ChainSafe/game-docs-v2/docs/v2.6/22_faq.md

 A Remote Procedure Call or RPC node is a type of computer server that allows users to read data on the blockchain and send transactions to different networks.
 You can deploy one using either [QuickNode](https://www.quicknode.com/) or [Chainstack](https://chainstack.com/).

-### Why are RPCs required?
+### Are RPCs required?

 The latest decentralized version of the SDK will significantly reduce the involvement our intermediary API servers play which previously was causing developers with intermittent outages and bottlenecks.
 Instead, we are encouraging users to assess and determine the uptime guarantees needed from infrastructure providers in supplying an RPC node.
+A default rpc will suffice but if you want to avoid congestion and uptime issues we would suggest using your own.

 ### My current build is running just fine, is upgrading compulsory?

 While we appreciate and understand how this may impact some of our existing developers and their games/communities, an upgrade to the latest version is required.

-We believe the net positive as a result of ultimate developer control, transparency, and decentralization makes upgrading to the latest version a worthwhile endeavor in the long run.
+There are many optimzations, fixes and new features in our latest version that make the upgrade well worth it.

 ### Can someone help migrate my game to the latest version?

 Please join us in our [Discord](https://discord.gg/zxHUgGGTGk) ([#gaming-help](https://discord.gg/QKxVQBsyPt), [#community-code-support](https://discord.gg/sYhfpxrEHt)) for support from our core devs, ChainSages, and other SDK community members.
 If additional consulting is required, please contact us at `bd@chainsafe.io` to set up a call with our team.

-### Can I pay to keep my game running using ChainSafe’s API server?

-Please stay tuned to our [website](https://gaming.chainsafe.io) or on our [Discord](https://discord.gg/zxHUgGGTGk) for further information.

 ### Will the web3.unity SDK remain free to use?